“Inclusion is about the intentional building of relationships and creating conversations.”

 Snehasangiti is our collaborative Gurukul for Inclusive Education, where we seek spaces that walk with us and prepare us for a rich harvest of empathy, interaction, acceptance, participation and legitimacy.

 Inclusion is recognizing our universal “oneness” and interdependence.
 Inclusion is recognizing that we are “one” even though we are not the “same”.
 Inclusionary spaces welcome, acknowledge, affirm, and celebrate the value of all learners

 At Snehadhara we have seen that respect and understanding grow when children of differing abilities have the opportunity to play and learn together.
-Last year, through Snehasangiti, our collaborative gurukul, we were able to put into practise our hope of creating such a community of learners.
-Partnered with Kids Corner School, our children once again showed us that communities grow when people honour a commitment to laugh, shout, cry, argue, sing, and scream with, and at, one another with mutual respect and understanding.
+Since the last two years, through Snehasangiti, our collaborative gurukul, we were able to put into practise our hope of creating such a community of learners.
+Partnered with Kids Corner School, our children have shown us that communities grow when people honour a commitment to laugh, shout, cry, argue, sing, and scream with, and at, one another with mutual respect and understanding.